-This document addresses the use of Xolair (omalizumab), an anti-IgE antibody approved by the Food and Drug Administration (FDA) to treat moderate to severe persistent asthma in individuals 6 years of age and older with a positive skin test or in vitro reactivity to a perennial aeroallergen and symptoms inadequately controlled with inhaled corticosteroids.
-Xolair also has FDA approved indications as add-on maintenance treatment of nasal polyps in adults with inadequate response to nasal corticosteroids as well as treatment of chronic idiopathic urticaria in individuals age 12 and older who remain symptomatic despite H1 antihistamine treatment.
+This document addresses the use of Xolair (omalizumab), an anti-IgE antibody that binds to IgE, preventing its attachment to FceRI receptors on mast cells and basophils, thereby inhibiting the release of inflammatory mediators.
+It is approved by the Food and Drug Administration (FDA) to treat moderate to severe persistent asthma in individuals 6 years of age and older with a positive skin test or in vitro reactivity to a perennial aeroallergen and symptoms inadequately controlled with inhaled corticosteroids.
+Xolair also has FDA approved indications as add-on maintenance treatment of nasal polyps in adults with inadequate response to nasal corticosteroids as well as treatment of chronic idiopathic urticaria in individuals aged 12 and older who remain symptomatic despite H1 antihistamine treatment.
+In February 2024, the FDA approved a new indication for Xolair (omalizumab) for use in adults and children aged 1 year and older to reduce IgE-mediated food allergies.